Frequently Asked Questions (FAQs)

 - Q: What if I don't receive the link to the survey?

-- A: Upon check-in, should you not receive an email with the link to the survey, it will be available for review and completion (after each workshop you attend) under the "Surveys" tab in your Student Success System Account.
+- A: Upon check-in, should you not receive an email with the link to the survey, it will be available for review and completion (after each workshop you attend) under the "Surveys" tab in your Advisor Connect Account.

 - Q: What kinds of workshops are there?